apache/nuttx/configs/samv71-xult/README.txt

        STATUS:  I suspect that the RAM timing configuration is not perfect.
        If you run the above RAM test you will see occasional failures after booting into a certain state.
+Sometimes it boots and the RAM test fails 100% of the time.
+Other times it boots and the RAM test passes 100% of the time.
+So it seems like some timing issue in the SRAM setup.

     5. The button test at apps/examples/buttons is included in the configuration.
 This configuration illustrates (1) use of the buttons